Hivenfour/SeamlessLoop/README.md

 Usage
 =====

-Create the object providing the audio file and its duration in miliseconds: var loop = new Loop(uri, length);
+- Create the object providing the audio file and its duration in miliseconds var loop = new Loop(uri, length);

-Start reproducing the seamless loop: loop.start();
+- Start reproducing the seamless loop loop.start();

-Stop reproduccion of the seamless loop: loop.stop();
+- Stop reproduccion of the seamless loop loop.stop();

 Notes